Components

 </div>

-Progress bars representing low single digit percentages, as well as 0%, include a min-width: 20px; for legibility.
+Progress bars representing low single digit percentages, as well as 0%, include a min-width: 20px;

 <div tb-progress>